A book on Mahatma Gandhi has been banned by the government in his native state of Gujarat.

 Unfortunately a mistake within our legal submission led to an inference that we did not intend and which was misconstrued as suggesting that the Commission equates Christian moral views with an infection.

 This oversight was caused by a drafting error in our submissions to the court.
-This should have been picked up in our internal clearance process for the legal documentation and does not represent the position of the Commission in
+This should have been picked up in our internal clearance process for the legal documentation and does not represent the position of the

 Furthermore, the Commission entirely rejects any view (as reported in the media) that rights in relation to sexual orientation 'take precedence' over religious rights.